liuzrcc/ImageShortcutSqueezing/README.md

 This repository contains the code of our paper ["Image Shortcut Squeezing:
-Countering Perturbative Availability Poisons with Compression"](https://arxiv.org/abs/2301.13838).
+Countering Perturbative Availability Poisons with Compression (ICML 2023)"](https://arxiv.org/abs/2301.13838).

 ### Overview